 Race & Ethnic Relations

 Hello!
-I am an Assistant Professor in the Urban Studies Institute at Georgia State University.
-During this semester, I am currently in residence in the Department of Sociology at the University of Toronto as a Fulbright Scholar.
+I am an Assistant Professor in the Urban Studies Institute at Georgia State University (GSU).
+During the Fall of 2019, I was in residence in the Department of Sociology at the University of Toronto as a Fulbright Scholar.
 Prior to my start at GSU, I was in the Department of Sociology at Colorado College.
 I have also worked at Rutgers University - Camden and Thomas Jefferson University (formerly Philadelphia University).

 My research lies at the nexus of housing policy, urban poverty, race and community development.
-As an urbanist, I tend to focus on involuntary and voluntary residential mobility particularly among housing assistance recipients.
+As an urbanist, I tend to focus on the forces surrounding neighborhood change including location affordability, neighborhood satisfaction and community resistance.
 I am keenly interested in how and why neighborhoods change and how communities and public policymakers create or react to those changes.